ga-wdi-boston/html-css/README.md

 Wrapping the input in a label allows us to avoid using the `for` attribute on the label and an `id` on the input.

+### Best Practices: UI / Accessibility
+Many website users have various disabilities and are neurodiverse.
+There are many easy decisions you can make about your HTML and CSS that will help people use your website, and these tips will also create a website that is easy to use for everyone.

+- Use HTML5 elements - not just divs!
+- Use high contrast between backgrounds and text
+- Caption your images in a relevant way
+- Don't use color or sound alone to show what an element does
+- Organize content with headings and subheadings

 ### Lab: Create a cookie site

 In squads, you're going to collaboratively create a new webpage using the raw